BKWLD/codebasehq/README.md

 * To log exceptions, **only** the `exceptions_key` is required
 * For either deploy command, your user api creds are needed
-* For simple deploy notifications, you'll also need the `deployments_key`

 ## Usage